-The evaluator shall examine the presentation of the TSFI to determine that it completely and accurately describes the meaning of all errors associated with each TSFI.
+The evaluator shall examine the presentation of the TSFI to determine that it completely and accurately describes the meaning of all error messages resulting from an invocation of each TSFI.

 In order to determine accuracy, the evaluator must be able to understand meaning of the error.
 For example, if an interface returns a numeric code of 0, 1, or 2, the evaluator would not be able to understand the error if the functional specification only listed: "possible errors resulting from invocation of the foo() interface are 0, 1, or 2".
 Instead the evaluator checks to ensure that the errors are described such as: "possible errors resulting from invocation of the foo() interface are 0 (processing successful), 1 (file not found), or 2 (incorrect filename specification)".